 Who Must Report in Schools?

-New York lists a broad set of mandated reporters that includes school officials — teachers, school nurses, guidance counselors, psychologists, social workers, and other school personnel who hold teaching or administrative licenses — required to report suspected abuse or maltreatment.
-This applies in both public and private (including religious) schools.
+New York lists a broad set of mandated reporters that includes school official, which includes but is not limited to school teacher, school guidance counselor, school psychologist, school social worker, school nurse, school administrator or other school personnel required to hold a teaching or administrative license or certificate; full or part-time compensated school employee required to hold a temporary coaching license or professional coaching certificate etc. This applies in both public and private (including religious) schools.
 In addition, any person with reasonable cause to suspect abuse can make a report to the SCR even if not statutorily mandated.

 Mandatory Reporting Laws